DDDyStar/RoboND-DeepRL-Project/README.md

 Deep Q-Network (DQN) output is usually mapped to a particular action, which, for this project, is the control of each joint for the simulated robotic arm.
 Control of the joint movements can be through velocity, position, or a mix of both.
 In case of this project position control approach was selected.

-Reward system was designed to train the robot to have any part of the robot arm touch the object of interest in one attempt then have the gripper base of the robot arm touch the object in a second attempt. designed reward system is as described in below \ref{fig:1}.
+Reward system was designed to train the robot to have any part of the robot arm touch the object of interest in one attempt then have the gripper base of the robot arm touch the object in a second attempt. designed reward system is as described in below figure 1.
 Each episode is limited to a certain number of attempts, penalty will be issued if maximum length of the episode was reached without winning. a penalty will be issued and episode will be ended if robot arm touched ground. interim reward or interim penalty will be issued while robot arm is moving based on the distance from the object of interest. when collision happens with object a win reward is issued and episode is ended.

 ### Reward System flowchart